riyuzenn/microphone/docs/README.md

 Serum Microphone is actively developed and it is a versatile program.
 The software is unique.
 I havent seen any software like this and it's good for those who doesnt have microphone.

+## Page information

+Looking for documentation on each pages on serum mcirophone?
+Kindly refer to this [link](https://github.com/serumstudio/microphone/tree/main/docs/pages)

 ## Found any bug/issues?
 > Still having an issue?
 Join our [discord server](https://discord.gg/e4ygDyK6rg)